oneananda/asp_dot_net_core_projects/README.md

 A lightweight, easy-to-use load testing tool for ASP.NET Core applications that provides in-depth performance metrics and highlights bottlenecks in your API.

 ---

+### 034_AddTransient_DeepDive

+A concise yet comprehensive exploration of the AddTransient service lifetime in ASP.NET Core.
+This project showcases practical scenarios, performance implications, and best practices, helping developers deeply understand when and how to leverage transient dependencies effectively in their applications.

+---